VNNikolaidis/nnlib2Rcpp/README.md

     install_github("VNNikolaidis/nnlib2Rcpp")

-For copyright information see LICENSE.md file or DESCRIPTION+LICENSE files (as imposed by R package format).
+For copyright information see LICENSE.md file or DESCRIPTION+LICENSE files (as imposed by package format for CRAN submissions).

 ---

 For information on citing this package use the following R command for information:

     citation("nnlib2Rcpp")

 ---